Combining satellite data with tidal modelling 86981216eb9643bd934e4e5980eb2841

 If we plot the resulting data, we can see that we now have 2D tide surfaces for each timestep in our data (instead of the single tide height per timestamp returned by the tidal_tag function).

 Blue values below indicate low tide pixels, while red indicates high tide pixels.
-If you look closely at the second and third timestep below, you may also be able to see some spatial variability in tide heights within each timestep, with slightly higher tides in the north-west of the images:
+If you look closely at the second and third timestep below, you may also be able to see some spatial variability in tide heights within each timestep, with slight variations in tide heights along the left (west) side of the study area:

 [19]: